christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 (a) The eruption of Thera (Santorini) was one factor in destroying the
-    Scythian steppe warriors hegemony, but the biggest cause was a cannibus cult that stripped them of their warrior ethos (https://en.wikipedia.org/wiki/Enaree).
+    Scythian steppe warriors hegemony, but the biggest cause was a cannabis cult that stripped them of their warrior ethos (https://en.wikipedia.org/wiki/Enaree).
 Marijuanna turned them from
     fearless warriors into potheads who were led by transgender priests.